Samuele Ricci

-Samuele Ricci (born 21 August 2001) is an Italian professional footballer who plays as a central or defensive midfielder for Serie A club AC Milan and the Italy national team.
+Samuele Ricci (/it/; born 21 August 2001) is an Italian professional footballer who plays as a defensive midfielder for the club Como, on loan from AC Milan, and the Italy national team.

 Club career

 Empoli

 Ricci came through the Empoli youth teams and started playing for their under-19 squad in the 2018–19 season.
 He was called up to the senior squad for the first time in April 2019, but remained on the bench on that occasion.
 Ricci made his professional debut for Empoli on 21 September 2019, at the age of 18, replacing Leo Štulac in a 1–0 win against Cittadella.
 The following season, coach Alessio Dionisi mainly used him as a mezzala.
 On 18 January 2021, RIcci scored his first goal as a professional in the 5–0 victory against Salernitana.
 Empoli finished the season in first place in the league standing and were promoted to Serie A, with Ricci winning the Manlio Scopigno award as the best player of the season.